rjainoje/ppdm-at/README.md

 This tool will make a series of REST API calls to PPDM to gather information and parse the output to excel sheet.
 I have developed this tool for several reasons, first, to be able to demonstrate how customers can leverage powerful REST API to automate various tasks and second, to be able to provide a report which can give complete insights into the backup environment.
-This report can also be used to do capacity trending, chronic clients, low-throughput clients and many other stats to help taking proactive steps and keeping the environment healthy.
+This report can also be used for capacity trending, chronic clients, low-throughput clients and many other stats to help taking proactive steps and keeping the environment healthy.

 This is a v1.0.0 and, based on the feedback, I will invest more time in adding data, graphs and analytics to it.